 - The bottom line on the Maonocaster E2

-The Maonocaster E2 at a glance
+The Maonocaster E2 At A Glance

 What can you expect from the Maonocaster E2?
 We’ve put some key details in this handy chart.

-Recording Media | USB Connector | Sampling Rate | Recording Format | Inputs and Outputs | Included Items | Price |
+| Recording Media | USB Connector | Sampling Rate | Inputs and Outputs | Included Items | Price |

-Not compatible with SD cards – requires a direct connection to your laptop, tablet, or desktop | USB Type-C | 48kHz / 16bit | 24-bit / 48kHz WAV | 2 channels in, 2 channels out | Earphones, shock mount, metal pop filter, USB A-C charging cable, 2 TRRS audio cables, user manual, 12-month warranty, PM320T microphone, mic stand | $169.99 USD |
+| Not compatible with SD cards – requires a direct connection to your laptop, tablet, or desktop | USB Type-C | 48kHz | Bit Depth: 24-bit / 48kHz WAV (AME2A variant: 32-bit chipset) | 2 channels in, 2 channels out | Earphones, shock mount, metal pop filter, USB A-C charging cable, 2 TRRS audio cables, user manual, 12-month warranty, PM320T microphone, mic stand | $169.99 USD |

 Keep reading to get a full breakdown of the Maonocaster E2